Can Therapy With A Marriage Counselor Save Your Marriage?

 In some cases, it can be healthier for both partners to leave a broken marriage instead of trying to save a failing marriage.

 For example, if you are not progressing in therapy, your therapist may ask you what you think would help save the marriage.
-They may ask you why you want to save your relationship or what motivated you to come to marriage therapy.
+They may ask you why you want to save your marriage or relationship or what motivated you to come to marriage therapy.
 They might also ask you to reflect and focus on the future of your marriage and what you think is healthiest for you both.
 They can also provide some of the best ways or techniques to improve communication and rebuild the emotional connection.

 Although it is ultimately your decision to gauge your willingness for a divorce or separation, it can be challenging.
 A couples therapist might also offer support during divorce or separation to help you and your partner communicate about challenging subjects and help resolve conflicts.